BuidlGuidl/PWA-base/README.md

 > Note: You can disable dev server logs by uncommenting line `disable: process.env.NODE_ENV=== "development"`

+5 .
+Testing notification on local

+1. Install the from chrome web browser

+2. Open the PWA, click "Allow Notification" button => This will ask for permission & put the subscription in DB

+3. Once its successful you will see "Notify All" => This button makes "POST" request to "/api/push/notify-all" which will send notification to all the subscribers

 ### Important files

 1. We have extended [`next-pwa`](https://github.com/shadowwalker/next-pwa) default service-worker at `packages/worker/index.ts`